theanh28/theanh28/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+## About

+I'm a CS student in UMass Amherst with interest in website/app backend and systems in general.
+I hope to make projects with simple and good architecture.

-# Some languages I used
+## Some languages I used

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=theanh28&layout=compact)](https://github.com/anuraghazra/github-readme-stats)